lightning/bolts/07-routing-gossip.md

 After a channel has been initially announced, each side independently announces the fees and minimum expiry delta it requires to relay HTLCs through this channel.
-Each uses the 8-byte channel shortid that matches the `channel_announcement` and 1 bit in the `flags` field to indicate which end this is.
-A node can do this multiple times, if it wants to change fees.
+Each uses the 8-byte channel shortid that matches the `channel_announcement` and the 1-bit `flags` field to indicate which end of the channel it's on (origin or final).
+A node can do this multiple times, in order to change fees.

 Note that the `channel_update` message is only useful in the context of *relaying* payments, not *sending* payments.
 When making a payment `A` -> `B` -> `C` -> `D`, only the `channel_update`s related to channels `B` -> `C` (announced by `B`) and `C` -> `D` (announced by `C`) will come into play.
 When building the route, amounts and expiries for HTLCs need to be calculated backward from the destination to the source.
-The initial exact value for `amount_msat` and minimal value for `cltv_expiry`, which are to be used for the last HTLC in the route, are provided in the payment request (see [BOLT #11](11-payment-encoding.md#tagged-fields)).
+The exact initial value for `amount_msat` and the minimal value for `cltv_expiry`, to be used for the last HTLC in the route, are provided in the payment request (see [BOLT #11](11-payment-encoding.md#tagged-fields)).

-A node MAY still create a `channel_update` to communicate the channel parameters to the other endpoint, even though the channel has not been announced, e.g., because the `announce_channel` bit was not set.

-For further privacy such a `channel_update` MUST NOT be forwarded to other peers.
-Note that such a `channel_update` that is not preceded by a `channel_announcement` is invalid to any other peer and would be discarded.

 1. type: 258 (`channel_update`)
 2. data: